necheffa/nsddyn/README.md

 #### Server

-An unprivileged user and group should be created, the installation scripts assume both are named `nsddyn` but motivated admins may manually change this.
-On Debian the recommended command to do this is: `adduser --disabled-password --group --system --no-create-home --home /opt/nsddyn nsddyn`
+1. Create an unpriviledged user and group for nsddyn.
+On Debian the recommanded command to do this is: `adduser --disabled-password --group --system --no-create-home --home /opt/nsddyn nsddyn`

-Ensure nsddyn is compiled, see Compilation above.
-Then use the install target on make from the root of the cloned repo:

-`make install`

-This will create a directory hierarchy at `/opt/nsddyn/` along with symlinks to the dynupd.service unit and nsddynum binary into this hierarchy in system locations.
+2. Unpack the generated tarball (see compilation above).
+Make sure by default root owns everything.
+3. Configure NSD with a new sub-domain, for example, dyn.example.com.
+Place the zone file (from here on: dyn.zone) in $NSDDYN\_HOME/etc/ and a symlink to it in /etc/nsd/.
+This is to allow for stronger sandboxing of dynupd.
+4. Execute `chown nsddyn:nsd dyn.zone && chmod 0644 dyn.zone` so that only dynupd has write access.
+5. Edit `$NSDDYN\_HOME/etc/nsddyn` to match the environment.
+At a minimum, ensure $NSDDYN\_HOME reflects the installation directory and that the -z and -n options on dynupd are set.
+6. Execute `touch $NSDDYN\_HOME/etc/nsddynpasswd && chmod 0640 $NSDDYN\_HOME/etc/nsddynpasswd && chown root:nsddyn $NSDDYN\_HOME/etc/nsddynpasswd`.
+7. Configure a reverse proxy if dynupd will be listening on localhost.
-The admin will need to manually enable and start the dynupd service with `systemctl`.
+8. Install, enable, and start the dynupd systemd unit file.

-The `$DYNUPD_ARGS` environment variable in /opt/nsddyn/etc/dynupd should at a minimum be modified to specify the zonefile and zone name to be managed by dynupd.

-By default, dynupd will listen on localhost:8080 for client requests.
-The --addr option is provided to override the listen address and port: `dynupd --addr 192.0.2.2:1337`.
-While any valid address:port combination may be specified, it is highly recommended to listen on a local loopback address and use a proxy to route public traffic to dynupd.
+9. Edit `$NSDDYN\_HOME/etc/dynupd-broker.json` to reflect the environment, minimally the ZoneName will need changed to match your new forward lookup zone for dynamic hosts.
+10. Install, enable, and start the dynupd-broker systemd unit file.

+It is recommended to run dynupd behind a reverse proxy like nginx or Apache.
+As a result, dynupd will listen for clients on localhost:8080 by default.
+But this can be changed with the --addr option at start up.
-Currently, dynupd relies on a proxy such as nginx to provide TLS tunneling and rate limiting functionality.
+Currently, dynupd relies on a reverse proxy configuration to provide TLS tunneling to protect authentication from prying eyes.

-When starting dynupd, only the --zone-file argument is required to specify the location of the forward-lookup zonefile dynupd should manage.
+It is also recommended to use a specific sub-domain for dynamic hosts rather than try to force dynupd to manage your primary forward lookup zones.
+This is to avoid problems with permissions that inevitably lead to poor security choices.

 Currently dynupd does not support reverse-lookup zonefile updates and likely never will as in most cases where ISPs issue dynamic IP addresses, the reverse-lookup zones are never delegated, so it would be meaningless to attempt to manage them with dynupd.

-Because dynupd requires Unix filesystem permissions for reading and writing to the zonefile, it is recommended to create a subdomain to segregate dynamic records from static records.
-The zonefile should be owned by the nsddyn user and the group nsd is running as, both the user and group should have read-write permissions to the file.
+By default, dynupd-broker listens on localhost:8081, this can be changed from the dynupd-broker.json file which is read at startup by the broker.
+The broker runs as root because by default NSD's nsd-control certificate and key are only readable by root.
+Whatever user/group is permitted to execute nsd-control in your environment should be the user/group that the broker runs as; this can be configured in the systemd unit file.
+Currently communication with the broker is not authenticated so it is recommended to run the broker on the same host as dynupd and NSD to limit connections to localhost.
+Otherwise, it may be possible for a public facing broker to be abused and at least hammer reloads of your dynamic zone.

 Both nsddynum and dynupd will look for the nsddynpasswd in the following locations in the following order: \
 * Path specified by the --passwd-file option